 Figure 3.
 The Dynamic of two PrPSc subassemblies PrPScA and PrPScB within the same environment.
 PrPScA and PrPScB could evolve in total independence if no material is shared.
 Their dynamic becomes entangled if they exchange material.
 Here the exchange occurs through the existence of an equilibrium: suPrPA⇌suPrPB.
 Even if not mentioned PrPC could participate to the exchange process.

 Preliminary relaxation kinetic experiments after thermal perturbation using 263K, mouse GPI prion strains or infectious synthetic human-Prion assemblies revealed the existence of highly periodical variation in the size mean average (measured by few molecule static light scattering, figure?), highlighting a complex exchange process through a network.
-This network of exchange could also be at the origin of the dumped-oscillation observed during 139A prion replication in vivo (Figure 1).
+This network of exchange could be at the origin of the dumped-oscillation observed during 139A prion replication in vivo (Figure 1).
 Therefore, the objective of task 1.3 is to highlight and explore the exchange process between different subsets of PrPSc assemblies within a strain or field-isolate and to determine for the first time the contribution of PrPSc subassemblies to prion evolution and adaptation to a new host.
-One of the major objective of this task is the introduction of the key-principles of Constitutional Dynamic Chemistry (CDC) concept (refs) into prion paradigm, to consider prion replication as a replication of a network through material exchange rather than a simple polymerization process of a given PrPSc assembly or subassembly.
+One of the major objective of this task is the introduction of the key-principles of Constitutional Dynamic Chemistry (CDC) concept (Lehn, 2012, PMID: 22169958 ) into prion paradigm, to consider prion replication as a replication of a network through material exchange rather than a simple polymerization process of a given PrPSc assembly or subassembly.

 Subtask 1.3.1: Mechanisms of the oscillatory behavior of PrPSc assemblies during depolymerization